1543 Pacific Northwest claimed by Spain

 1851 Setters from the Denny Party find what would become Seattle.

-1854-1856 A number of treaties are signed between Native Americans living in Washington Territory and the U. S. government.
+1854-1856 Several treaties are signed between Native Americans living in Washington Territory and the U. S. government.

 1855-1858 Yakima Indian War

-1860s Gold and silver discovered in the Okanogan.
+1860s Gold and silver were discovered in the Okanogan.

-1862 Congress passes the Pacific Railroad Act, giving Central Pacific and Union Pacific Companies permission and land grants to begin construction of a transcontinental railroad line stretching along the 42nd parallel.
+1862 Congress passed the Pacific Railroad Act, giving Central Pacific and Union Pacific Companies permission and land grants to begin constructing a transcontinental railroad line stretching along the 42nd parallel.

 1865 Civil War ends.
 Union Pacific Railroad heads west.